Defining Open Educational Resources

 - Redistribute – permission to share copies with others in its original, revised or remixed form

 No. OERs can be any type of educational content and can be singular or a collection of learning objects: videos, simulations, images, podcasts, blogs, textbooks, and any variety of textual material, like lecture notes.
 OERs are often delivered in digital formats online, but they can be in print as well.

 Identifying learning materials that are O.E.R.

 The way to determine if a learning material is OER is by looking for the intellectual property license.
 If you see it has a Creative Commons license that lets you edit and remix the material to suit your context, then you can call it O.E.R.!
-We’ll go into more details about the mechanics of this in the next section, but for now, to understand why open educational resources came about, it’s important to review intellectual property and copyright law as it stands.
+We’ll go into more detail about the mechanics of this in the next section, but for now, to understand why open educational resources came about, it’s important to review intellectual property and current copyright law.